Get Approved for up to $35,000 in 3 minutes

 Now’s the time to start proving them wrong!

-1. Open new savings and chequing accounts to show that you’re fully capable of managing your money.
+• Open new savings and chequing accounts to show that you’re fully capable of managing your money.
 If you are still making payments to a trustee after bankruptcy, make them through your own savings account.
+Ideally, you’d want to set up automatic payments.

-3. You can also repair credit by becoming an authorized user on a trusted friend’s credit card account.
+• You can also repair credit by becoming an authorized user on a trusted friend’s credit card account.
 Your credit profile will get a boost from their responsible behaviour.
 Furthermore, your not-so-stellar credit history won’t hurt them.
-Just make sure that their positive behaviour remains consistent though, because any bad decisions on their part will hurt your credit rating.
+Just make sure that their positive behaviour remains consistent, though, because any bad decisions on their

 Speaking of good habits, leaving your money untouched in a savings account is just one piece of the puzzle.
 Strong financial habits are best exemplified by the ability to repay debts – something you may have struggled with in the past.